 The purpose of Advanced Drawing and Painting is to enable students to develop an independent artistic voice and strong ability to engage in ideation in the visual arts.
 The class provides opportunity for developing individual artistic voice while engaging in advanced exploration of the art mediums of drawing and painting.
 Students develop a strong personal aesthetic as they create works employing a variety of materials historically implemented in drawing and painting.
 Students base their choices on the elements of art and principles of design and their aesthetic judgments of historically relevant art and art movements.
 Using these explorations, students achieve deeper cognitive meaning in their artwork.
 Since knowledge empowers the artist, students will learn the historical and psychological significance of art and the development of different materials that aide in these revelations.
-Students learn to analyze mediums in drawing and painting that best suit their artistic vision and enhance their visual communication.
-They will use this exploration to connect media to meaning as they develop their artistic voice.
-To assist this understanding of artistic intentions and voice, students will engage in research and writing on historical art and meaning.
+Students learn to analyze mediums in drawing and painting of artistic intentions and voice, students will engage in research and writing on historical art and meaning.
 This course will also assist the students in their self-discipline and time-management as they learn the professional standards of production and presentation required in the art world.
 Students will be instructed in the development of portfolios and their purpose.